AliciaFrederick/choice-and-chance/content/System/index.md

 - “Winning” a combat, which could mean surviving.
 - Smart or creative actions

 Players start with 15 points to spend during [[System/index#Characters|character]] creation.
-Subsequent points can be spent to advance their characters. **Improvements** can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.
+Subsequent points can be spent to advance their characters.

-**Talents** are passive features that alter game mechanics or don’t require rolls per se (see below).

-**Skills** start at TN 9 and are capped at +6 (TN 15).
+- **Skills** start at TN 9 and are capped at +6 (TN 15).
 Each improvement provides a +1.
 Skills and Forms when mastered will provide a boon or augment.
+- **Talents** are passive features that alter game mechanics or don’t require rolls per se (see below).

-**Forms** are spells that can be custom designed, and improved over time.
+- **Forms** are spells that can be custom designed, and improved over time.
 See [[System/index#On Magic|On Magic]].

+**Improvements can only be made when Tellers are in a safe or guarded place, like an enclave or a guarded encampment, etc.**

-##### Point Costs
+#### Point Costs

 Skills:
 - New Skill (TN 9) = 3